wludh/womenandtech/howthewebworks/howthewebworks.md

 - Add an "alt" attribute to your `<img>` tag so that people using screen readers will know what's in the image.
 - Change the size of your image using the "height" and "width" attributes.

+## What if I want more than one page?

 ## How do you make your web page look even more exciting?